Browsing Tag

 The Largo di Torre Argentina is home to ancient Roman ruins and a cat sanctuary.

-The Pantheon is one of ancient Rome’s most glorious structures and has been in continual use since it was built by Marcus Agrippa in 31 BC and rebuilt by the Emperor Hadrian 125-118 AD.
+The Pantheon is one of ancient Rome’s most glorious structures.
+It has been in continual use since it was built by Marcus Agrippa in 31 BC and rebuilt by the Emperor Hadrian 125-118 AD.
 Illuminated by the oculus in its magnificent dome, the Pantheon boasts the largest masonry vault ever constructed.
-As of July 3, 2023 a 5 Euro fee is required to enter.
-Tickets are available online and onsite and nearly 3,800 were sold the first day.
+Tickets are 5 Euro and available online and onsite.
+Be prepared to wait if you haven’t purchased in advance.

 Originally built in 31 BC by Marcus Agrippa, this is the largest masonry vault ever constructed and it is spectacular.